microsoft/hack-together-teams/README.md

 You may submit your project here when it's ready: **[🚀 Project Submission](https://github.com/microsoft/hack-together-teams/issues/new?assignees=&labels=&template=project.yml&title=Project%3A+%3Cshort+description%3E)**

+There will be a grand prize winner out of all projects as well as a 'Best AI-powered solution' and 'Best productivity-focused solution,' so it is worthwhile to align your hack to one of these categories.

 Check out this video for step by step project submission guidance:

 [VIDEO] [Kamal]